 Bertie continued to work his way through a series of mistresses.
 Including Lillie Langtry, and one Jennie Churchill, mother of a pushy young lad called Winston.
 Timewatch: Edward VII – Prince of Pleasure, BBC 2010

-Blairs Biggest Secret: How far has the ancient Illuminati secret society network penetrated world politics?
+Blair’s Biggest Secret: How far has the ancient Illuminati secret society network penetrated world politics?
 If you read the many books published about conspiracies, then you will learn that many leading authors have alleged that British Prime Minister Tony Blair is a high ranking Freemason.
-Mr Blair is a Queens Counsel barrister, a profession which has its roots in the Temple Bar built in London by the Knights Templar secret society in the 12th century.
+Mr Blair is a Queen’s Counsel barrister, a profession which has its roots in the Temple Bar built in London by the Knights Templar secret society in the 12th century.
 According to many authors, Tony Blair follows the tradition of Masonic membership amongst large numbers of barristers and judges.
-Mr Blair is allegedly a member of the 1591 Studholme Masonic Lodge, which meets among other places at the Cafe de Paris in London.
-Chris Everard, Illuminati I
+Mr Blair is allegedly a member of the 1591 Studholme Masonic Lodge, which meets amongst other places at the Café de Paris in London.
+Chris Everard, The Illuminati I

-Many researchers claim British Prime Minister Tony Blair is a high ranking thirty-third degree Freemason.
-This is this highest rank of Mason and this elite cabal of British freemasonry has its own headquarters at Number 10 Duke Street which some claim is connected to Number 10 Downing Street via a secret underground tunnel.
-Inside the Duke Street Headquarters of the Supreme Council of the Thirty-Third Degree there is a Red Room, a Black Room and a Chamber of Death which Masons use for macabre rituals based on ancient Jewish mysticism and Enochian Magic.
-Once initiated in the 33rd Degree, Masons are told they are superior beings, and the human population is referred to as being profane goyen which means cattle.
-If Tony Blair is indeed a 33rd Degree Freemason then he is following in the footsteps of previous prime ministers who have all been members of either freemasonry, the Knights Templar, or the Round Table which was started by Sir Cecil Rhodes following his economic conquest of Zimbabwe during the nineteenth century.
+Many researchers claim British Prime Minister Tony Blair is a high-ranking 33rd degree Freemason.
+This is this highest rank of Mason, and this elite cabal of British freemasonry has its own headquarters at Number 10 Duke Street which some claim is connected to Number 10 Downing Street via a secret underground tunnel.
+Inside the Duke Street headquarters of the Supreme Council of the 33rd Degree there is a Red Room, a Black Room and a Chamber of Death which Masons use for macabre rituals based on ancient Jewish mysticism and Enochian Magic.
+Once initiated into the 33rd Degree, Masons are told they are superior beings, and the human population are referred to as being profane goyen which means cattle.
+If Tony Blair is indeed a 33rd Degree Freemason, then he is following in the footsteps of previous prime ministers who have all been members of either freemasonry, the Knights Templar, or the Round Table which was started by Sir Cecil Rhodes following his economic conquest of Zimbabwe during the 19th century.
 Winston Churchill was also a 33rd Degree Freemason initiated into the Studholme Lodge at the headquarters of the 33rd Degree in May 1901. ibid.

-Winston Churchill was also a member of the Order of Druids who often meet at Stonehedge during the Spring Equinox, whilst members of the public are forcibly restrained from this ancient megalith site by thousands of police officers.
+Winston Churchill was also a member of the Order of Druids who often meet at Stonehenge during the Spring Equinox, whilst members of the public are forcibly restrained from this ancient megalithic site by thousands of police officers.
 The ancient druid rituals at Stonehenge can be considered harmless when compared to the murderous Satanically inspired ceremonies of freemasonry. ibid.

 There never was a Churchill from John of Marlborough down that had either morals or principles.
 William Gladstone